 User Access Groups define access given to groups of users in an Odoo database.
 They standardize and simplify user access so that setting up a user should be fairly simple.

-We review Access Groups by enabling Developer Mode, navigating to Settings and selecting Users & Companies > Groups
+To review Access Groups enable Developer Mode, navigate to Settings and select Users & Companies > Groups

 There are several different types of user access group: